Nadine Nassib Njeim

-Nadine Nassib Njeim (نادين نسيب نجيم; born 7 February 1984) is a Lebanese actress and beauty pageant titleholder who won Miss Lebanon 2004.
+Nadine Nassib Njeim (ar: نادين نسيب نجيم) (born 7 February 1984) is a Lebanese-Tunisian actress and beauty pageant titleholder who won Miss Lebanon 2004.
 She represented Lebanon at Miss Universe 2005 in Thailand.

 Background

 Njeim was born in Beirut to a Lebanese Maronite Christian father, Nassib Njeim, originally from Duris, and a Tunisian Muslim mother.
 In 2011 she married Hady Asmar, and together they have two children.
 They divorced in September 2019.

 Acting

 Njeim has pursued a career in acting, and has been cast in multiple Arabic TV series, including Law, Cello, Samra, Eshq El Nesaa, Nos Yawm, Al Hayba, Tareeq, Khamse w Noss and 2020.
 She was the first Arab actress to be nominated for Best Actress at the Seoul International Film Festival for her performance in Samra.

 Njeim left the cast of Al Hayba after only one season, claiming that her role as a woman on the show conformed to gender stereotypes and that she wanted her character to be more physically active.